eluv-io/content-bitcode/examples/README.md

 ## Creating a state object

 The basis of the games is providing 2 choices and remembering where in the game the player currently is.
 Below is a functional view of the challenge engine or the state machine.
 Note the state data amounts to a string that will never be longer that 16 and a few other ancillary pieces of data for convenience.
-The main entry point for the game of the do_challenge method of the engine and that will be wired up directly to the content entry point *described above*.
+The main entry point for the game is the do_challenge method of the engine and that will be wired up directly to the content entry point *described above*.

 ```c++
 class ChallengeEngine {